WVS Constitution & Bylaws

 ARTICLE III – MEMBERSHIP

-• Excellence in Clinical Care – this can be reflected by letters from colleagues and collaborators, regional reputation, years in practice, peer-recognition awards (Chief of Staff, senior surgeon in group, HMO recognition award), service on peer-review organizations, case lists and outcomes, community involvement or participation in clinical trials.
+• Excellence in Clinical Care –this can be reflected by letters from colleagues and collaborators, regional reputation, years in practice, peer-recognition awards (Chief of Staff, senior surgeon in group, HMO recognition award), service on peer-review organizations, case lists and outcomes, community involvement or participation in clinical trials.

 • Contributions to Vascular Education – this can be reflected by teaching responsibilities at a vascular or general surgery training program, hospital grand rounds, seminars, proctorship of new vascular procedures or other lectureships.

-6. Honorary members of the Society shall consist of individuals who have made outstanding contributions in the field of vascular science.
-Honorary members shall not be bound by the requirements for attendance at meetings, shall have no voting privileges nor shall they be required to pay dues.
+4. Honorary Members.
+Honorary membership may be conferred by the Executive Council upon individuals who have distinguished themselves by outstanding achievement in the field of vascular science.
+Honorary members shall not be bound by the requirements for attendance at meetings.
+They shall have no voting privileges, cannot serve on committees, nor shall they be required to pay dues.
+Honorary members may not hold office or serve on committees.

 ARTICLE IV – SELECTION OF MEMBERS